 To achieve portability, OpenUH is able to emit optimized C or Fortran 77 code that may be compiled by a native compiler on other platforms.
 The supporting runtime libraries are also portable - the OpenMP runtime library is based on the portable Pthreads interface while the Coarray Fortran runtime library is based on the portable GASNet (or, optionally, ARMCI) communications interfaces.

-OpenUH also includes support for the Dragon tool which gathers and displays static and dynamic information.
+OpenUH includes support for the Dragon tool which gathers and displays static and dynamic information.
 Dragon provides information such as call graph, control flow graph, array region data, and profile statistics about a user's application.
+As of version 3.0.38, OpenUH also includes the OpenSHMEM Analyzer (OSA), a compiler analysis framework for checking syntactic and semantic correctness of OpenSHMEM programs.

 OpenUH, Dragon, and DARWIN are developed and maintained with the support of NSF and DOE grants.
 We have strong working relationships with partners in the research and business sectors based on OpenUH and related tools.
 We have installed OpenUH at the National Center for Supercomputing Applications and NASA Ames for evaluation.
 More recently, OpenUH has been installed on the Titan supercomputer at Oak Ridge National Laboratory.